Airlock-Auth/airlock-public/README.md

     - Open up 'Functions and Assets' and click on Services.
     - Build a new service.
     - Load the Supabase env vars into the twilio server side env vars:
-    - Import the 'got' dependency into the twilio console.
+    - Import the 'axios' dependency into the twilio console.
     - Add this for the code:

       ```javascript